04 — The String Encoding Mystery

 AddTextPrinterParameterized(windowId, FONT_NORMAL, sText_Hello, 0, 0, 0, NULL);

-This is because _() expands to something like { 0xC2, 0xBF, 0xC6, 0xC6, 0xC9, 0xFF } — a brace initializer, not a string literal.
-It can initialize an array but can’t be used as an expression.
+_() expands to something like { 0xC2, 0xBF, 0xC6, 0xC6, 0xC9, 0xFF } — a brace initializer.
+It initializes an array.
+It can’t be used as an expression.

 The Audit